gbif/data-blog/content/post/2021-07-21-did-you-know.md

 	a) Yes, all user feedback is stored in GitHub (-)
 	b) No. Sometimes it is sent to a dataset contact via email (++)
 	c) No. Sometimes it is forwarded to the feedback system of another organization (++)
 	d) No. Some users prefer to write to helpdesk@gbif.org (++)

 ##### Notes
 - **ToDo:** Marie around 35:00: see third part of second session demo (?) for more information
-- the GitHub repository does not document everything that gets reported: some people prefer the non-public helpdesk email address for communication over the publicly indexed GitHub repository; some issues are automatically redirected to other platforms' feedback systems, provided a technical connection has been established; and if the feedback is on an individual record, the commenter can choose whether to log the issue with GBIF, or rather send an email directly to the dataset contacts
+- the GitHub repository does not document everything that gets reported: some people prefer the non-public helpdesk email address (option d) for communication over the publicly indexed GitHub repository; some issues are automatically redirected to other platforms' feedback systems (option c), provided a technical connection has been established; and if the feedback is on an individual record, the commenter can choose whether to log the issue with GBIF, or rather send an email directly to the dataset contacts (option b)
-- **Bonus tidbit**: For issues that relate to occurrence records, the dataset and publisher UUIDs are stored within the issue as well - see this [example](https://github.com/gbif/portal-feedback/issues/2415).
-To find all issues _for a given publisher_ (or dataset), add the publisher (or dataset) UUID as a free text search value, like this (omit the quotation marks): "[is:issue is:open ff7bd5db-b724-4932-b496-10ea298851f9](https://github.com/gbif/portal-feedback/issues?q=is%3Aissue+is%3Aopen+ff7bd5db-b724-4932-b496-10ea298851f9)".
-This will find all open issues reported for this publisher or dataset
+- **bonus tidbit**: For issues that relate to occurrence records, the dataset and publisher UUIDs are stored within the issue as well.
+To find all issues for a given publisher or dataset, add the publisher or dataset UUID as a free text search value, like this (omit the quotation marks): "[is:issue is:open 50c9509d-22c7-4a22-a47d-8c48425ef4a7](https://github.com/gbif/portal-feedback/issues?q=is%3Aissue+is%3Aopen+50c9509d-22c7-4a22-a47d-8c48425ef4a7)".
+This will find all open issues reported that relate to this publisher or dataset
-**ToDo: consider whether the publisher/country might be offended by giving the example**

 ---
 ### Question 5: Scientific name validation